Five year review of our equality, diversity and inclusion work

 - As well as improving the data we collect about diversity, we commissioned research to better understand the data we hold.
-This focused on the issues flagged up by our data in relation to under representation of women at partnership level and from black and Asian solicitors in the larger firms (paragraph 13).
-The 2017 University of Leeds and Newcastle University Business School report, "Mapping advantages and disadvantages: Diversity in the legal profession in England and Wales" provides a detailed picture about career progression for women and BAME solicitors, including an intersectional analysis looking at gender, ethnicity and socio-economic status, and identifies the different career pathways of black and Asian men and women.
-The report highlights the challenges experienced and shows that multiple factors affect the representation of women and BAME solicitors compared to white men.
+This focused on the issues flagged up by our data in relation to under representation of women at partnership level and from Black and Asian solicitors in the larger firms (paragraph 13).
+The 2017 University of Leeds and Newcastle University Business School report, "Mapping advantages and disadvantages: Diversity in the legal profession in England and Wales" provides a detailed picture about career progression for women and Black, Asian and minority ethnic solicitors, including an intersectional analysis looking at gender, ethnicity and socio-economic status, and identifies the different career pathways of Black and Asian men and women.
+The report highlights the challenges experienced and shows that multiple factors affect the representation of women and Black, Asian and minority ethnic solicitors compared to white men.

-- To provide further context, we carried out qualitative research through a thematic study of career progression for women and BAME solicitors in law firms and published the findings in our October 2017 report Unlocking the benefits of diversity.
+- To provide further context, we carried out qualitative research through a thematic study of career progression for women and Black, Asian and minority ethnic solicitors in law firms and published the findings in our October 2017 report Unlocking the benefits of diversity.
 The report includes case studies to illustrate what is working well in the profession, in terms of culture, flexible and agile working, parental leave, recruitment and career progression.

 - The diversity data from our biennial survey is anonymous and provided to us in an aggregated format.
 Whilst it gives a useful broad picture of diversity across law firms, we cannot break it down to monitor the impact of specific areas of our work or adequately evaluate the impact of our reforms.
 To do this we need solicitors to complete the individual diversity profile on their SRA account.
 We are working to align the diversity categories in this profile with the firm diversity survey and improve the disclosure rate.